-The paper is organized as follows.
-In Sec.
-II we review the concept of kinetic mixing and covariant debraiding in old-school and cubic ST theories.
-This study is extended to quartic theories in Sec.
-III, where we identify the mixing structures, apply the covariant debraiding program, and comment on the new subtleties that appear.
-In Sec.
-IV we explore the consequences of such mixing, both in the general case and specializing to the specific case of quartic DBI Galileon [34].
-In particular, we discuss the relation between the coupling to the Weyl tensor and the existence of an Einstein frame, the stability of the theory, and the generalization of the disformal screening mechanism.
-In Sec.
-V we extend some of the discussion to quintic theories and to theories beyond Horndeski, showing how new matter-scalar couplings appears in such models.
-Finally, in Sec.
-VI we discuss our results and draw the conclusions.
+mixing structures, apply the covariant debraiding program and comment on the new subtleties that appear.
+In section IV we will explore the consequences of such mixing, both in the general case and specializing to the specific case of quartic DBI Galileon [34].
+In particular, we will discuss the relation between the coupling to the Weyl tensor and the existence of an Einstein frame, the stability of the theory and the generalization of the disformal screening mechanism.
+In section V we will extend some of the discussion to quintic theories and to theories beyond Horndeski, showing how new matter-scalar couplings appears in such models.
+Finally, in section VI we will discuss our results and draw the conclusions.

-We will work in four space-time dimensions, use a - + + + convention for the metric, and set the speed of light and the reduced Planck constant to unity, $\hbar = c = 1$.
+We will work in four space-time dimensions, use a -+++ convention for the metric, set the speed of light and the reduced Planck constant to unity $\hbar = c = 1$.
 Summation over repeated indices is assumed.